enthusiasticgeek/esp32_wroom_wifiap_stepper_webserver/README.md

 For compiling Arduino IDE, please refer https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/

-The wiring connections are as follows: https://www.makerguides.com/esp32-and-tb6600-stepper-motor-driver/ One may replace TB6600 stepper driver with DM542 -> 2 phase stepper driver.
+The wiring connections are as follows: https://www.makerguides.com/esp32-and-tb6600-stepper-motor-driver/ One may replace TB6600 stepper driver with DM542 -> 2 phase stepper driver (See an important note on the electronics and the wiring below).
 A stepper like NEMA17 would be our target.

 PUL+,PUL-,DIR+,DIR-,EN+,EN- connections need to match.